BalancerMaxis/multisig-ops/docs/Authorizer/vault_permissions.md

 ### Why Relayers?
 [Realyers](https://docs.balancer.fi/concepts/advanced/relayers.html) allow users to enable modular automations to asset in executing complex functions agains the vault.

-Beyond the migration example listed, here are some other cases in which relayers have been mentioned in governance:
+Beyond the migration example listed in the document above, here are some other cases in which relayers have been mentioned in governance:

 - [Nested join, exits and swaps](https://forum.balancer.fi/t/proposal-authorize-the-batch-relayer/2378): Allow more diverse joining/exit from pools with a single user transaction.
 - [Trading through boosted pools](https://forum.balancer.fi/t/proposal-polygon-authorize-batch-relayer-v2-for-usd-boosted-pool/2655)